Bhuvan035/Search-Engine/README.md

    - `DocIDS.json`

 ## Running the Search Engine Web GUI
+1. Update the OpenAI api key (Github does not allow it to be published)

-1. Run `gui.py` using Python 3:
+2. Run `gui.py` using Python 3:
    ```bash
    python3 gui.py
    ```
-2. The console will display Flask server information.
+3. The console will display Flask server information.
-3. Open the provided link in a web browser.
+4. Open the provided link in a web browser.
 For example, if the console prints:
    ```
    Running on http://127.0.0.1:5000
    ```
    Open `http://127.0.0.1:5000` in your browser.
-4. The web GUI will allow you to enter queries, view search results, and check the time taken for retrieval.
+5. The web GUI will allow you to enter queries, view search results, and check the time taken for retrieval.

 ## Additional Features